-Frida cannot finish this painting due to the physical and psychological paint from the miscarriage.
+Frida cannot finish this painting due to the physical and psychological pain from the miscarriage.
 This painting depicted what would have happened if the baby is delivered by cesarean.
-She had the baby delivered and put next to her.
+She had the baby delivered and put it next to her.
 This painting is also an expression of hope and fear.
-Unfortunately the hopes are shattered.
-And in her another painting she started five days later she went back to to her ex-voto" style depicting Henry Ford Hospital with the horror of the miscarriage.
+Unfortunately, the hopes are shattered.
+And in her another painting she started five days later she went back to her ex-voto" style depicting Henry Ford Hospital with the horror of the miscarriage.